ashemsu/data-analysis-fundamentals/README.md

 Overall, the projects were designed to test several key skills and concepts related to data analysis and visualization.
 Overall, they covered these key concepts in R:

-1. Certainly!
-Here’s the revised list without "you" terms:

 1. **Data Preparation and Cleaning:**
    - **Skill Tested:** Ability to clean and preprocess data for analysis.
    - **Assessment:** Evaluation of the capacity to remove irrelevant information, handle missing values, and prepare the dataset for meaningful analysis.